MartinSmelka/Digital-Electronics-2-Smelka/Labs/Project2_Lock/README.md

 Components are connected to Arduino Uno like on the schematic.
 It's using a HD44780 LCD display due to missing Digilent PmodCLP LCD module in SimullDE softwere.

 LEDs are connected in active low mode.
-Joystick is in position of up-right corner to demonstrate the function of circuit.
+Encoder is in the 5th position to illustrate the function of the circuit in this state.
+Waveform analyser to illustrate the PWM used to drive the Servos.

 ### Arduino UNO